micked99/ICT-Wspr-complete-setup/README.md

 # ICT-v7-ATGM336

+This setup is aimed at three main things: light weight, low power and as few components - easy to build

+The board can be built to weigh below 1 Gram fully assambled (pic) (plus solar & antenna)

 Ads support for WDT and switching on GPS only mode on the gps for powersaving

 Ads support for WDT - Watch Dog Timer to prevent the program running in the 328 to freeze or lock up.